Hauran Druze Rebellion: Aftermath

-Following the collapse of the Druze revolt, al-Farouqi launched a campaign to disarm the Druze population - some 10,000 rifles were collected.
-Al-Farouqi also performed a census of the Hauran area, ordering 200,000 cards from Istanbul for the purpose.
-Taxes were collected and arrears in cattle extracted when taxation was not available.
-Furthermore, one thousand Druze were conscripted into the Ottoman army and scattered throughout the empire.
-The Druze campaign of 1910 became a starting point to cancel a "policy of exceptions" in Ottoman Syria, later implementing similar measures in Jabal Ajlun, as well as during the Karak revolt in Transjordan.
+Following the collapse of the Druze revolt, al-Farouqi launched a comprehensive campaign to disarm the population, collecting roughly 10,000 rifles.
+Al-Farouqi also enacted a strict census of the Hauran area, ordering 200,000 registration cards from Istanbul for the purpose.
+Arrears in taxes were forcefully collected using livestock allocations where currency was unavailable.
+Furthermore, one thousand young Druze men were conscripted into the Ottoman army and scattered across distant operational fronts of the empire.
+The Druze campaign of 1910 served as an operational starting point for Istanbul to cancel its long-standing "policy of exceptions" in Ottoman Syria, implementing similar centralization measures during the Karak revolt in Transjordan.

-During the First World War, the Ottomans left Jabal al-Druze in peace as they feared rebellion.
-Sultan al-Atrash, son of Zuqan al-Atrash, was then able to get in touch with Pan-Arab movements and especially with the Arab Revolt in Hijaz.
-When Arab forces reached Aqaba, he sent a thousand men to join the revolt.
-He joined them himself with another 300 men, when they reached Bosra.
+During the First World War, the Ottomans left Jabal al-Druze in relative peace to avoid triggering another costly regional insurgency.
+Sultan al-Atrash, son of the executed Zuqan al-Atrash, utilized this period to open communication channels with Pan-Arab nationalist movements, aligning closely with the Arab Revolt in the Hejaz.
+When Arab Hashemite forces reached Aqaba, he dispatched a thousand men to join the advance.
+He later joined them personally with an additional 300 cavalrymen when they reached Bosra.

-Sultan al-Atrash was in good relations with the Hashemite Emir Faisal, leader of the Arab forces in the revolt.
-Sultan was awarded the title of Emir and the rank of a General in the Syrian army, the equivalent of the title of Pasha.
+Sultan al-Atrash maintained close relations with Emir Faisal, leader of the Northern Arab Army.
+Following the campaign, Sultan was awarded the title of Emir and the rank of a General in the Syrian army, the structural equivalent of an Ottoman Pasha.

-In 1920, al-Atrash family was supporting the short-living Arab Kingdom of Syria, which was re-occupied by France after the Battle of Maysalun on July 24, 1920.
-Sultan al-Atrash was gathering his men to fight the French, but the quick succession of events cut his efforts short, as French forces entered Damascus and the country was divided into five states, State of Souaida (later Jabal al-Druze state) being one of them.
-Sultan al-Atrash would later become the rebel commander of the Druze War against the French Mandate between 1925 and 1927, and would remain a prominent figure in Syrian politics, despite the utter defeat of the Druze War.
+In 1920, the al-Atrash clan supported the short-lived Arab Kingdom of Syria, which was subsequently occupied by France after the Battle of Maysalun on July 24, 1920.
+Sultan al-Atrash prepared his forces to counter the French entry, but the rapid collapse of the Damascus government cut his efforts short.
+The territory was subsequently partitioned into French mandate zones, with the Jabal Druze State (initially established as the State of Souaida) designated as an autonomous zone.
+Sultan al-Atrash would later serve as the supreme revolutionary commander of the Great Syrian Revolt against the French Mandate between 1925 and 1927, remaining a central legacy figure in modern Syrian history.